DPDC Organizational Chart and Brief History

 November 2006: Democratic candidate Lisa Madigan is the top vote getter in all races in DuPage County in her successful run for Illinois Attorney General.
 A state house election run by members of Operation:Turn DuPage Blue, loses by just 299 votes.

 November 2004: Democratic candidate Barack Obama wins 63% of DuPage County votes in his successful run for U.S. Senate and Christine Cegelis shakes behemoth congressman Henry Hyde’s confidence by getting the highest votes against him in his multi-decade history in Congress.

-Here in DuPage, the issue with the Water Commission is a perfect example– had the one lone Democrat on that committee, Liz Chaplin (now a second term County Board member), had had some allies, the Republican controlled commission would not have drained millions from the Water Commission kitty only to cover it up with a sales tax they blamed on the Dermocrats in Springfield (though it saved their butts).
+Here in DuPage, the issue with the Water Commission is a perfect example– if the one lone Democrat on that committee, Liz Chaplin (now a second term County Board member), had had some allies, the Republican controlled commission would not have drained 90 million from the Water Commission kitty only to cover it up with a sales tax they blamed on the Democrats in Springfield (though it saved their butts).
 In a sad Republican turnaround-style agenda, they turned around and yanked up DuPage water rates by 30% even after all this taxing and spending.